Generalised intermediate dimensions: Recovering the interpolation

 \section{Recovering the interpolation}

-Recall that \cite[Proposition~2.4]{Falconer2020} and Proposition~\ref{ffkgeneralbounds} show that there are many compact sets with intermediate dimensions discontinuous at $\theta = 0$, and for these sets the intermediate dimensions do not fully interpolate between the Hausdorff and box dimensions.
-Proposition~\ref{compareintermediate} suggests that when attempting to use the $\Phi$-intermediate dimensions to `recover the interpolation' between the Hausdorff and box dimensions for such sets, any relevant admissible $\Phi$ will satisfy $\liminf_{\delta \to 0^+} \frac{\log \delta}{\log \Phi(\delta)} = 0$.
-Theorem~\ref{recoverinterpolation} shows that for any compact set there is indeed a family of $\Phi$ for which the $\Phi$-intermediate dimensions interpolate all the way between the Hausdorff and box dimensions of the set, thus giving finer geometric information about the set than the Hausdorff, box or intermediate dimensions when the intermediate dimensions of the set are discontinuous at $\theta = 0$.
+It is clear from~\cite[Proposition~2.4]{Falconer2020}, Corollary~\ref{ffkgeneralbounds} and the proof of Proposition~\ref{finitestability} that there are many compact sets with intermediate dimensions discontinuous at $\theta = 0$.
+For these sets the intermediate dimensions do not fully interpolate between the Hausdorff and box dimensions.
+The main result of this section, Theorem~\ref{recoverinterpolation}, shows that for every compact set there is indeed a family of functions $\Phi$ for which the $\Phi$-intermediate dimensions interpolate all the way between the Hausdorff and box dimensions of the set.
 Moreover, there exists a family of $\Phi$ which interpolates for both the upper and lower versions of the dimensions, and forms a chain in the partial order introduced in Section~\ref{phiintermediatecty}.
-The remarks after Proposition~\ref{finitestability} give an example of a set with upper intermediate dimensions discontinuous at $\theta = 0$ and give an indication of how one might construct admissible functions $\Phi$ which recover the interpolation for that particular set.
+To the best of our knowledge, it is an open problem whether the Assouad-like dimensions studied in~\cite{Garcia2020} fully interpolate between the quasi-Assouad and Assouad dimensions of all sets.